Financial Economics MSc 2016-17This course also available for 2017-18 entry

 This module examines the theories of the role of banks in an economy.
 Particular attention is given to analysing the features of the products and services offered by banks, the forces for changes in the banking industry, the sources of funds and the risk management techniques employed by retail banks.

-This module provides students with a substantial body of knowledge relating to the principles of strategic management in particular the two broad areas of techniques for analysing organisations and their environments and the identification of appropriate strategic choices.
-The students will be encouraged to practice analyses and strategic designs throughout the delivery of the module.
-The module is assessed an individual assignment of 1500 words and three hours in-class test.
+This module provides you with a substantial body of knowledge relating to the principles of strategic management in particular the two broad areas of techniques for analysing organisations and their environments and the identification of appropriate strategic choices.
+You will be encouraged to practice analyses and strategic designs throughout the delivery of the module.

 This module builds on your knowledge of the fundamentals of globalisation and financial crises.
 You will have the opportunity to explore global economic downturns and consider the causes and consequences of such events.

 We will always try to deliver your course as described on this web page.
 However, sometimes we may have to make changes as set out below.